-Table Mountain's status as one of the New Seven Wonders of Nature is official, following confirmation of the results of New7Wonders' global voting process by an international audit.
+Table Mountain's 7 Wonder status official3 May 2012 Table Mountain's status as one of the New Seven Wonders of Nature is official, following confirmation of the results of New7Wonders' global voting process by an international audit.
+"Table Mountain's 'provisional' status after international voting closed on 11 November 2011 has been changed to 'official'," New7Wonders, the organisation behind the campaign, announced on Thursday.
+The results followed three years of intense campaigning in a contest that drew millions of votes from 220 countries.

+Nelson Mandela's 'mountain of hope'Lehmann expressed her gratitude to all those who had supported the Vote for Table Mountain campaign, including Nobel Peace Prize winners Archbishop Emeritus Desmond Tutu and former president FW de Klerk, the Springbok rugby team, and countless ordinary South Africans.
+Bernard Weber, president of New7Wonders, said it was of great significance that Table Mountain had been "chosen by voters globally to be the representative of Africa's unique natural heritage.
+"Along with possessing a biodiversity that is exceptionally important, given its proximity to a major city, Table Mountain is notable for the historic role it played in helping Nelson Mandela cope with his long years of imprisonment," Weber said.
 "Through the bars of his cell on Robben Island, the sight of the peak with its table cloth of cloud offered him hope of brighter days to come, and the statement issued by the Nelson Mandela Centre of Memory on 8 November last year supporting the call to vote for Table Mountain was both an endorsement of the South African finalist and a tribute to its ability to inspire."
 SAinfo reporter

 From the cold Atlantic of the northern Cape to the diver's paradise of Sodwana Bay. >